 The Tzec Maun Foundation provides free access to Internet Telescopes to students and researchers.
 We have professionally maintained telescopes in dark locations.
 Currently we are operating telescopes near Coonabarabran, New South Wales, Australia as well as in Cloudcroft and Mayhill, NM.

 We are in the process of finalizing setup of a professional-grade One Meter telescope at the Tzec Maun Observatory in Cloudcroft, NM.
+This is an f/8 instrument produced by EOS Technologies, Inc., with a 1 meter primary and a 24 centimeter SiC secondary mounted on a high-speed tip/tilt unit from Physik Instrumente (PI) GmbH & Co. for doing AO corrections.

 Access to our telescopes is via our Telescope Portal.
 A list of telescopes that are available for use can be seen below: